 The FSA ID is your unique log-in credential used to access Federal Financial Aid information applications such as the FAFSA, Entrance Counseling, Master Promissory Note, National Student Loan Database (NSLDS) and other financial aid documents you may need to complete.
-The FSA ID has replaced the use of pin numbers, any student who still has a pin number will need to create an FSA ID.
+The FSA ID has replaced the use of pin numbers.
+Any student who still has a pin number will need to create an FSA ID.

 Here are instructions for creating an FSA-ID:

 - Step 1: Log into https://fsaid.ed.gov or click on "Create an FSA ID" on any of the Financial Aid websites listed above.
-If you have already created an FSA-ID but forgotten it, you can retrieve it at this same website
+If you have already created an FSA-ID but have forgotten it, you can retrieve it at this same website

 - Please Note: Only the owner of the FSA-ID should create the account.
 FSA-IDs should never be shared

 - Step 2: Enter your email address and create a Username and Password